 - RAID 0 is the fastest and most efficient array type but offers no fault-tolerance.
 RAID 0 requires a minimum of one drive. - RAID 1 is the best choice for performance-critical, fault-tolerant environments.
-RAID 1 is the only choice for fault-tolerance if no more than two drives are used. - RAID 3 can be used to speed up data transfer and provide fault-tolerance in singleuser environments that access long sequential records.
+RAID 1 is the only choice for fault-tolerance if no more than two drives are used. - RAID 3 can be used to speed up data transfer and provide fault-tolerance in single-user environments that access long sequential records.
 However, RAID 3 does not allow overlapping of multiple I/O operations and requires synchronized-spindle drives to avoid performance degradation with short records.
 RAID 5 with a small stripe size offers similar performance. - RAID 5 combines efficient, fault-tolerant data storage with good performance characteristics.
 However, write performance and performance during drive failure is slower than with RAID 1.
 Rebuild operations also require more time than with RAID 1 because parity information is also reconstructed.
-At least three drives are required for RAID 5 arrays. - RAID 6 is essentially an extension of RAID level 5 which allows for additional fault tolerance by using a second independent distributed parity scheme (two-dimensional parity).
-Data is striped on a block level across a set of drives, just like in RAID 5, and a second set of parity is calculated and written across all the drives; RAID 6 provides for an extremely high data fault tolerance and can sustain multiple simultaneous drive failures.
-It is a perfect solution for mission critical applications.
+At least three drives are required for RAID 5 arrays.